OpenLiberty/docs-playbook/README.md

 4. Update the docs-playbook `antora-playbook.yml` file to add the new release version to production and remove the oldest release version from production, draft, and staging.

    Openliberty.io docs support 2 years worth of previous releases, which can be selected from the version picker at the top of the docs TOC.
-With each release, you must add the new release version and remove the oldest release version fromn the `antora-playbook.yml` file to update the version picker.
+However, while the previous year includes all twelve releases, the year before that includes only quaterly releases.
+For example, in September of 2023, we provide docs from all twelve releases in 20022, but only the final two qu=arterly releases from 2021: 22.0.0.9, and 22.0.0.12.
+You must add the new release version and remove the oldest release version fromn the `antora-playbook.yml` file to update the version picker.

    a.
 Create a new branch off of the `prod` branch of this repo (docs-playbook) to add the new release version to the `branches` section of the `antora-     playbook.yml`.
 You can make this change in your browser.